A Get-out-of-Dodge bag, or GOOD bag, can be thought of as cousin to the common bug-out bag.

 This means bringing along a good coat, shirt and trousers along with gloves, and boots or trail shoes for the weather.
 And don’t forget rain gear – it’s best to be prepared for anything.

 A climate and seasonally appropriate hat is mandatory.
-You’ll need to keep your head warm or shaded at turns depending on the environment and whether you are facing.
+You’ll need to keep your head warm or shaded at turns depending on the environment and weather you are facing.

 Considering how vulnerable the head is to temperature extremes at either end, you should never leave home without the right headgear.